BlakeStrebel/2R-Robots/README.md

 4. Define interrupt in the interrupt vector

 ## Declarations
-Using '=' outside of the main loop will generate an error because CCS will think it is a declaration and be confused because you previously already declared the variable.
+Using '=' outside of the main loop will generate an error because CCS will think it is a declaration and be confused if you previously declared the variable.

 # Useful References
 1. [Tivaware Driver Peripheral Library Reference](http://www.ti.com/lit/ug/spmu298d/spmu298d.pdf)